 This is a problem exclusively with new contacts, since presumably, you’ll have enough rapport with existing contacts to know what’s appropriate and what isn’t (and easily recover from a bad move).
 It mostly lies with the lack of visibility into the crux of the problem; you can’t ask the contact directly which greeting or closing they’d prefer, or you’ll lose face.

 I don’t have a sophisticated resolution or life hack for you here.
-My best recommendation is to go with a neutral greeting that demonstrates your personality best; unless you do something truly bold or norm-breaking, it’s not going to affect your relationships one way or another.
+My best recommendation is to go with a neutral greeting that demonstrates your personality best; be sure to see our guide on how to end a professional email.

 20. Never knowing for sure that you haven’t embarrassed yourself.